tephrocactus/lbs-rs/README.md

     f37: bool,
 }

+// Field IDs are assigned implicitly, using their index
 #[derive(LBSWrite, LBSRead, Default)]
 struct AnotherStruct {
     id: String,
     done: bool,
 }

+// Variant IDs are assigned implicitly, using their index
 #[derive(LBSWrite, LBSRead)]
 enum SomeEnum {
     One,